 This specialty program is a data management-oriented program and is designed to introduce the basics of underwater cave map presentations.
 The goal of this program is to develop an ability to complete the surveying and map-making process and actually produce a map.

 The purpose of the Trimix Cave Diver course is to provide the Cave Diver training for the safe planning and execution of mixed gas diving in caves to depths not exceeding three hundred (300) fsw/ninety (90) msw.
 The diver will be introduced to the proper and safe use of helium as a breathing gas, along with oxygen and nitrox for staged decompression.
 This course will emphasize precision and accuracy in all aspects of the dive beginning with advanced pre-dive planning.
 Safety will be a primary focus of this course due to the depths to which dives will be made.

-The purpose of the Overhead Nitrox Diver course is to provide divers with the basic knowledge and skills necessary to safely use enhanced air nitrox (Nitrox) as a breathing medium.
+The purpose of the Enriched Air Diver course is to provide divers with the basic knowledge and skills necessary to safely use enhanced air nitrox (Nitrox) as a breathing medium.
 The course covers the use of Nitrox mixtures with an oxygen content ranging from twenty two percent (22%) to forty percent (40%) and may be taught as a single specialty or combined with other NSS-CDS courses.